 "Bella, thank you so much for doing this.
 I completely forgot to pick Bruce up from school.
 I'm a terrible mother," the receptionist said, unaware of our presence.

 Bella stood up with a kind smile on her face, "No, don't say that.
 I completely understand.
-My parents almost always forgot to pick me and Jace up from our extra-curricular activities."
-She rolled her eyes, apparently recalling the memory.
+My parents almost always forgot to pick me and Jace up from our extra-curriculars."
+She rolled her eyes, apparently recalling some distant memory.

-"Good luck with the rest of your work," Bella said goodbye to Gianna as she waltzed up to my family.
+"Good luck with the rest of your work," Bella said goodbye to Gianna as she waltzed towards my family.

-The receptionist had seemed to relax, until she noted our appearance.
-Instantly, she was quickly peering down into the work on her desk, looking busy, and trying to look oblivious to our presence.
+The receptionist had seemed to relax, until she noted our presence.
+Instantly, she was quickly peering down into the work on her desk, looking busy, and trying to look oblivious to us.
 I didn't blame her.
 If I was human, I would be terrified to make eye contact with anyone around here.

 Large white pillars were raised in each corner of the room.
 There were several doors leading to different quarters, and a winding staircase was placed on the right side of the foyer, leading to a floor above.